racket-templates/package/README.md

 ```bash
 raco new package <destination-dir>
 ```
-If you omit <destination-dir>, the command will add copy the template to a folder called 'package' in the current folder.
+If you omit `<destination-dir>`, the command will add copy the template to a folder called `package` in the current folder.

 ## How To Use